JakeTiritilli/MQTT-Group-Chat/README.md

 # MQTT-Group-Chat
-A simple MQTT group chat application using the Paho MQTT JS library.
+A simple ES6 MQTT group chat application using the Paho MQTT JS client library.

 Uses the Eclpise Mosquitto public broker for testing.